Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Source Code Management

-Furthermore, an agreement has been reached that at least two core LAMMPS developers have checked a pull request before it is merged.
-Typically, that would be the developer doing the merge and one more developer.
-This is enforced by the project configuration that requires at least one approval from a core developer with write access to the repository.
-If a developer wants to temporarily block merging a specific pull request, a request for changes with a suitable comment may be made.
+Furthermore, an agreement has been reached that at least \emph{two} core LAMMPS developers have checked a pull request before it is merged.
+Typically, that would be the developer performing the merge (which counts as an implicit approval) and one more developer.
+This is in part enforced by the project configuration that requires at least one approval from a core developer with write access to the repository and in part by the convention that the developer designated to perform merges must not be the only approver of a pull request.
+Also, if a developer wants to (temporarily) block merging a specific pull request, a request for changes with a suitable comment can be made.
+This is regularly done by core developers that have particular expertise or responsibility for a subsystem within LAMMPS so they can delay the merging of a pull request until they have had sufficient time to review the changes.
+This convention was specifically established to accommodate the situation that none of the core developers currently can work on LAMMPS full time and thus may have limited availability at times.

-In summary, we found that our approach strikes a good balance between integrating new features quickly and maintaining correctness, consistency, and code quality without putting too much burden of code review and maintenance on the code developers.
+It is also an important policy of the core development team that any significant changes must be made in consensus.
+To facilitate such discussions as well as discussions about other organizational issues like planning of upcoming releases, workshops, or development sprints, monthly meetings are held using videoconferencing.
+These meetings are also an opportunity to transfer knowledge about the maintenance process from senior to junior members of the development team as we try to grow the core development team to prepare for retiring senior LAMMPS developers.